Member of Technical Staff

 PhD 2016, Stanford NLP Group & Stanford Linguistics

-I study artificial neural network models for natural language understanding, with a focus on building high-quality training and evaluation data and on applying these models to scientific questions in syntax and semantics.
+At NYU, I study artificial neural network models for natural language understanding, with a focus on language model alignment, building high-quality training and evaluation data, and applying neural network models to scientific questions in syntax and semantics.

 If we haven't been in contact previously, please look through this FAQ before emailing me.
 You can reach me at email@example.com.